TLCFEM/suanPan-Manual/docs/README.md

 I'm still working on this site from time to time.
 Hence it is unlikely to get a complete reference by solely checking this site.

+If `suanPan` has offered some convenience to your research work, please consider visit [10.5281/zenodo.1285221](https://doi.org/10.5281/zenodo.1285221) and cite any version appropriate.

 ## Summary

 Here is a complete [table of contents](SUMMARY.md).